-- Continue efforts to complete the ORBIT redesign - Continue to improve data integrity - Continue achieving operational goals - Develop member statements - Continue to improve the departments' access to service/credit information about each department and its members - Continue efforts to reconcile the various member contribution amounts over time and various laws to ensure accuracy of data for members as they near retirement - Finalize electronic submission of the TADs and contributions hierarchy of active, inactive, deceased, disabled and retired members of TAD screen - Continue to promote the \$170 benefit in the Fire & Rescue Newsletter to attract and retain members - Seek feedback from departments, which can be incorporated into process improvements - Encourage departments to report a death of a member in a timely manner - Remind members who are 55 years of age and paid-in-full of their ability to start collecting benefits
+- Continue efforts to complete the ORBiT redesign - Continue to improve data integrity - Continue achieving operational goals - Develop member statements - Continue to improve Departments' access to service/credit information about each department and its members. - Continue efforts to reconcile the various member contribution amounts over time and various laws to ensure accuracy of data for members as they near retirement - Electronic submission of the TADs and contributions hierarchy of active, inactive, deceased, disabled, and retired members of TAD screen. - Continue to promote the \$170 benefit in the Fire & Rescue Newsletter to attract and retain members - Seek feedback from departments, which can be incorporated into process improvements - Encourage departments to timely report death of a member - Remind members who are 55 years of age and paid-in-full of their ability to start collecting benefits